Susan Stead 1941 - 2022

 We offer our sincere condolences to his wife Margaret and his family

-Roy walked the Walton Nature Park transect for 15 years until 2017 and was our longest running transect.
+Roy walked the Walton Nature Park transect for 21 years until 2016 and was one of our longest running transects.

 David Baker (a past Chairman of Yorkshire Branch) writes: I first met Roy whilst we were both working at the Wakefield Area Offices of the Yorkshire Electricity Board in 1981 when we looked after customers rather than shareholders.
 Our employment, however, was in different departments and during my eleven months at Wakefield our meetings were more likely to be in the canteen rather than work related.
 He was very much an outdoors man, very keen on natural history in his hometown area where he pursued his interest in butterflies.
 His love of the outdoors led him to organise an attempt on the Lyke Wake Walk in 1977.
 He led members of the YEB Wakefield Social Club on the route from Osmotherly, near Northallerton, to Ravenscar on the Yorkshire coast.
 This entailed tramping over 40 miles of extremely rough heather moorland within 24 hours.
 Roy accomplished the walk twice and supported two further expeditions in the following years.
 My next meetings with Roy were at Butterfly Conservation events during the late 1990s when he tried his best to encourage me to join the Yorkshire Branch Committee.
 We had both retired from the now privatised YE, but I was still sufficiently occupied and was not tempted to take up the offer until 2005 when I took over the Chair for eight years.
 However, by 2003, after his eight years at the helm, Roy had stepped down from the Chair but remained on the Committee for a further ten years, several as Minutes Secretary and/or Secretary until finally stepping down altogether in 2013.
 Over many years Roy gave up a lot of his time to act as a Species Co-ordinator, Vice- County 63 Butterfly Recorder and Weather Statistics Co-ordinator, providing his excellent reports on both butterflies and weather of our annual Lepidoptera Reports.